Acquisition and Generational Handover Valuation

 Valuation, value and price

 People’s view of the value of a company depends greatly on their perspective.
 The seller views the value high.
 The buyer sees the value being lower than the seller does.
 A financier has yet another angle on the matter.
 In practice, the financier’s valuation is lower than that of the seller.
 The financier is interested in the cash flow the company can provide and how long it will take until the funding and expenses can be paid off from the company’s expected earnings.
-The financier will also assess how much of the earnings will be needed to develop the company and how certain the earnings are; the financier will not merely settle for sufficient guarantees for the funding.
+The financier will also assess how much of the earnings will be needed to develop the company and how secure the earnings are; the financier won’t usually just accept assurances by the company to provide funding.
 The whole package must be sound and credible.

 Effect of synergy benefits